aagoldingay/learn_platform/01_serverless_architecture/01_serverless_architecture.md

 ### Azure - Retrieving Receiver's Function Key

 I had noticed that (on 24/03/2023) Function App keys can take a while to appear on Azure Portal.
 The first successful, complete deployment spent ~5 minutes waiting for a successful response from Azure Resource Manager to populate the Terraform `azurerm_function_app_host_keys` resource.
-Subsequent creations then failed to retrieve a key, and the key did not appear in Azure after an hour, leaving Terraform state in a bad state.
+Subsequent creations then failed to retrieve a key, and the key did not appear in Azure after an hour, leaving Terraform state file in an unrecoverable way, leading to manual cleanup.

 ### Azure to Azure